askap-vast/vast-tools/FINDSOURCES.md

   --use-tiles           Use the individual tiles instead of combined mosaics. (default: False) --islands             Search islands instead of components. (default: False) --base-folder BASE_FOLDER
-                        Path to base folder if using default directory structure (default: None) --stokes {I,Q,U,V}    Select the Stokes parameter. (default: I) --quiet               Turn off non-essential terminal output. (default: False) --forced-fits         Perform forced fits at the locations requested. (default: False)
+                        Path to base folder if using default directory structure.
+Not required if the `VAST_DATA_DIR` environment variable' has been set. (default: None) --stokes {I,Q,U,V}    Select the Stokes parameter. (default: I) --quiet               Turn off non-essential terminal output. (default: False) --forced-fits         Perform forced fits at the locations requested. (default: False)